GNOME/blueprint-compiler/MAINTENANCE.md

 1. Look at the git log since the previous release.
 Note every significant change in the NEWS file.
-2. Update the version number at the top of meson.build according to semver.
+2. Update the version number, according to semver:
+  - At the top of meson.build
+  - In docs/flatpak.rst
 3. Make a new commit with just these two changes.
 Use `Release v{version}` as the commit message.
 Tag the commit as `v{version}` and push the tag.
 4. Create a "Post-release version bump" commit.